Imanol-Gaston/Capstone-Project-Back-End/README.md

-# Freelance Industrial Inspectors Application Documentation
+# Freelance Industrial Inspectors Application Documentation Back End

 ## Description
 This Flask application provides a service for finding freelance industrial inspectors.
 It exposes three endpoints to interact with inspector profiles.